Innovation + Implementation℠

 In its current form, in addition to QFT and the Standard Model, the Quantum Field Theory of Interactions draws most heavily on mathematical results from the theories of topological groups and manifolds, homotopy theory, Lie groups and Lie algebras and differentiable manifolds.
 When complete the theory will be made available through the usual outlets that disseminate physics research results, and by free download here to enable and encourage other researchers to further investigate its potential.

 Many other fundamental particles with a wide variety of properties have been proposed and have been or are being actively searched for.
-The above are the only ones unequivocally confirmed by the Particle Data Group thus far and thus the only subjects for the Standard Model and this new Quantum Field Theory of Interactions.
+The above are the only ones unequivocally confirmed by the Particle Data Group thus far and thus are the main subjects for the Standard Model and the only ones for this new Quantum Field Theory of Interactions.

 Summmary for a general audience: The current physics theory of the known fundamental particles, the Standard Model, explains extremely well how they interact via their strong, electromagnetic and weak interactions and the Higgs field.
 It does not, however, explain how the particular set of fundamental particles that we observe arises, in preference to all other possible such sets.
 These facts are inserted into the theory "by hand" from what we see, rather than being derived from fundamental hypotheses.
 The Quantum Field Theory of Interactions is being researched at Nova Software, Inc., to address this question, to see if there is a theory that can successfully explain those facts from new fundamental hypotheses.
 If successful the theory will be made available in the usual physics locations for such work, and at this site in the hope that others will find it a worthwhile subject for further study.